 - 1. The doctor lives in the red house. - 2.
-The green house is immediately to the left of the white house. - 3.
-The woman who lives in the middle house drinks milk. - 4.
-The person who likes olives lives right next to the person who has a pet cat. - 5.
-The physicist lives right next to the blue house.
+The firefighter has a dog. - 3.
+The secretary prefers tea. - 4.
+The green house is immediately to the left of the white house. - 5.
+The inhabitant of the green house drinks coffee. - 6.
+The person who likes chocolates has a pet bird. - 7.
+The woman who lives in the middle house drinks milk. - 8.
+The inhabitant of the yellow house likes onions. - 9.
+The physicist lives in the first house. - 10.
+The person who likes olives lives right next to the person who has a pet cat. - 11.
+The person who has a pet horse lives right next to the person who likes onions. - 12.
+The person who likes peanuts drinks juice. - 13.
+The physicist lives right next to the blue house. - 14.
+The journalist likes spinach. - 15.
+The person who likes olives has an immediate neighbor who drinks water.